-It is important that moorings be rigged in accordance with Seaway Handbook and that instructions provided on the vessel's Ship Inspection Report be adhered to (page 1 of the inspection report should be posted on the bridge and available for Masters/Pilots use).
+It is important that moorings be rigged in accordance with Seaway Handbook and that instructions provided on the ship's Ship Inspection Report be adhered to (page 1 of the inspection report should be posted on the bridge and available for Masters/Pilots use).
 Masters must ensure that crew members are alert and attentive to all phases of the lockage procedure since the improper operation of mooring winches and the careless handling of mooring lines can result in serious injury to lock and shipboard personnel.
 Masters are required to note the following practices:

 - a.
-During downbound lockages, release the tension of the mooring lines quickly at castoff: - b.
+During downbound lockages, release the tension of the mooring lines quickly at castoff; - b.
 Following the castoff signal, do not take in mooring lines prematurely; in the downbound direction, wait for the eye of the mooring wire to come over the coping before starting to take in the mooring wire; - c.
 Ensure that lines are coiled properly on the winch drums to avoid pinching and backlash; - d.
-Ensure that the slack of mooring wires is taken up only after the appropriate signal has been received from the lock crew during the initial mooring of the vessel.
-Thereafter, the proper tensioning of the lines during the lock fill or dump operation is the responsibility of the vessel crew; - e.
-Vessels are required to maintain their position in the lock during the raising and lowering operations.
-Winches or hand-held mooring lines shall be properly attended to avoid the necessity of engine or thruster maneuvres during the locking operation.
-Care must be taken to ensure the vessel does not back up past the "STOP" sign at the stern of the vessel when preparing to depart the lock after raising or lowering; - f.
-Mariners are advised that the white light located at either end of a lock (Canadian Locks) and which is activated when the end of the lock is fully open is not to be used as a signal to cast off.
-(These lights serve only as indicators for lock wall personnel).
+Ensure that the slack of mooring wires is taken up only after the appropriate signal has been received from the lock crew during the initial mooring of the ship.
+Thereafter, the proper tensioning of the lines during the lock fill or dump operation is the responsibility of the ship crew; - e.
+Ships are required to maintain their position in the lock during the raising and lowering operations.
+Winches or hand-held mooring lines shall be properly attended to avoid the necessity of engine or thruster maneuvers during the locking operation.
+Care must be taken to ensure the ship does not back up past the "STOP" sign at the stern of the ship when preparing to depart the lock after raising or lowering;